kmccarp/rewrite-launchdarkly/docs/clearing-out-feature-flags.md

 You can expand this declarative recipe list as features progress, and run it at scale through Moderne to affect all services that might use these flags.
 You could also call out your vendor API to dynamically determine the new default fallback values based on the feature flag maturity.
+That way you can continuously update the use of feature flags across your organization.

 ### Phasing out feature flags
 Once your experiment runs to completion, it's time to revisit the feature flags in your source code, and phase out the associated conditionals.
-Through another recipe, you can choose which side of a conditional you want to retain going forward, and clear out anything no longer needed.
+Through another recipe, you can choose which side of a conditional you want to retain going forward, and clear out any conditionals or fields no longer needed.

 Listing 3.
 A declarative yaml recipe list to phase out feature flags and associated conditionals and fields.